That's why you should protect your SIM card with a PIN

 You should never deactivate the PIN protection on your SIM card.
 If the PIN is deactivated, authorities or other people can use the card themselves to gain access to messengers, for example.

 This attack is similar to SIM swapping.
-In this case, people trick your provider into sending them a copy of your SIM card using your personal data.
+In this case, people get your provider to send them a copy of your SIM card using your personal data.

 Sources and further links